 We finally analyze the time needed to fully synchronize the two ends of the chain as a function of the noise strength and of the length of the chain, when noise is added close to one end.
-We find the existence of an optimal noise amplitude that leads to the shortest synchronization time (or, equivalently, to the fastest synchronization rate).
-This optimal time scales like the square of the chain length, thus stronger than the linear dependence given by the Lieb-Robinson bound, which provides a fundamental upper limit on the speed of information propagation in a quantum system \cite{lie72}.
-An important application of classical synchronization is the design of practical communication and networking systems \cite{arg05,cho17}.
-Likewise, we expect our results to be relevant for the development of synchronization-based quantum communication systems.
+We find the existence of an optimal noise amplitude that leads to the shortest synchronization time (or fastest synchronization rate).
+This optimal time scales like the cube of the chain length, thus stronger than the linear dependence given by the Lieb-Robinson bound, which provides a fundamental upper limit on the speed of information propagation in a quantum system \cite{lie72}.

 \textit{Synchronization model.} We consider an isolated quantum many-particle system with Hamiltonian $H_0$ subjected to a stochastic perturbation of the form $\xi(t) V$, where $\xi(t)$ describes classical noise that couples to operator $V$.
 For concreteness and simplicity, we take a quantum $XY$ chain of $N$ spins in a transverse field \cite{tak99}